-Regarding: I urge you to enhance your proposed changes to the Community Reinvestment Act (CRA) regulations so that banks do not reduce their levels of branches, and community development loans and investments to low- and moderate-income communities.
-Your proposal is an improvement from the one you issued in the fall, but serious issues remain.
+We urge you to enhance your proposed changes to the CRA regulations so that banks do not reduce their levels of branches, and community development loans and investments to low- and moderate-income communities.
+We believe that your proposal is an improvement from the one you issued in the fall, but we remain concerned about some serious issues.

-I am pleased that you have dropped your proposal to allow mid-size banks with assets between \$250 million to \$1 billion to offer either community development loans, investments or services.
-Banks must be expected to engage in all three of these essential community development activities in order to pass their CRA exams as your current proposal requires.
-I still believe that the current exam structure of separate lending, investment, and service tests is the most effective structure for maximizing the level of community development financing.
+We are pleased that you have dropped your proposal to allow mid-size banks with assets between \$250 million to \$1 billion to offer either community development loans. investments or services.
+Banks must be expected to engage in all three of these essential community development activities in order to pass their CRA examinations as your current proposal requires.
+We still believe that the current exam structure of separate lending, investment, and service tests is the most effective structure for maximizing the level of community development financing.
 If you move to a new exam format, you must ensure that significant declines of community development financing do not occur.
 You could compare past levels of community development financing to future levels after any changes to the CRA exam structure so that banks are penalized if they significantly decrease their level of community development activities.